The Herbs That Can Be Planted & Grow Well Together According To Edible Bristol

 One of the first things that you will need to decide is whether you will grow herbs among annual crops, in mixed perennial planting schemes, or with other herbs in a dedicated herb garden.

-Herbs can be beneficial throughout your garden.
+As mentioned by Kim, herbs can be beneficial throughout your garden.

 They can bring many benefits ecologically within a range of different planting schemes, for beneficial wildlife attraction and for pest control, for example.